The first integral cohomology of pure mapping class groups

+Let us now turn to our main results from which the above discussion stems.
+In particular, we construct all homomorphisms of the form \( \pmap S \to \bz \).
 More concretely, let \( \hat S \) be the surface obtained from \( S \) by ``filling in'' the planar ends and capping off the boundary components of \( S \) (this is made more precise in Section \ref{classification}).
-We let \( H_1^{sep}(\hat S, \bz) \) denote the subgroup of \( H_1( \hat S, \bz) \) generated by homology classes that can be represented by simple separating curves on the surface.
+We let \( H_1^{sep}(\hat S, \bz) \) denote the subgroup of \( H_1( \hat S, \bz) \) generated by homology classes that can be represented by simple separating closed curves on the surface.